Malaysia digital banking lures dozens of firms as fintechs expand in Asia

 Malaysia’s move to open up its banking sector comes as Asian markets such as Hong Kong, Singapore and the Philippines are ushering in new players, mostly fintech firms, who are taking on incumbents with their low-cost and newer services.

-The Malaysian central bank has said it will issue up to five licences by early 2022.
+The Malaysian central bank here has said it will issue up to five licences by early 2022.

 “Malaysia has many of the characteristics digital banking players are looking for, with a sizeable population, large smartphone penetration and young population eager to try out new services,” said Shankar Kanabiran, financial services consulting partner at EY.